European Financial Stability Facility: Controversies

 The EFSF enlargement process of 2011 proved to be challenging to several Eurozone member states, who objected against assuming sovereign liabilities in potential violation of the Maastricht Treaty of no bailout provisions.
 On 13 October 2011, Slovakia approved EFSF expansion 2.0 after a failed first approval vote.
-In exchange, the Slovakian government was forced to resign and call new elections.
+In exchange, the Slovak government was forced to resign and call new elections.

 On 19 October 2011, Helsingin Sanomat reported that the Finnish parliament passed the EFSF guarantee expansion without quantifying the total potential liability to Finland.
 It turned out that several members of the parliament did not understand that in addition to increasing the capital guarantee from €7.9 billion to €14.0 billion, the Government of Finland would be guaranteeing all of the interest and capital raising costs of EFSF in addition to the issued capital, assuming theoretically uncapped liability.
 Helsingin Sanomat estimated that in an adverse situation this liability could reach €28.7 billion, adding interest rate of 3.5% for 30-year loans to capital guarantee.
 For this reason the parliamentary approval process on 28 September 2011 was misleading, and may require a new Government proposal.